 An increasing number of jurisdictions are seeking to better manage curbside activity using dynamic curbside management.
 This approach allocates curbside space as a resource in response to real-time demand to improve operations for all users of the curbside and the rest of the public right of way, including adjacent travel lanes and sidewalks.
 A dynamic curbside management program can support goals for multimodal mobility, safety, congestion management, travel time reliability (including for transit), and equitable access.
 Common program elements include:

-- Regulating use: specific uses of the curb are permitted at certain times (e.g., transit use during morning and afternoon commute times, with midday parcel drop-off and pickup)
+- Regulating use: specific uses of the curb are permitted at certain times (e.g., transit use during morning and afternoon commute times, with midday parcel drop-off and pickup); and

-The objective of this research is to develop a guidebook for state, regional, and local transportation agencies on developing and implementing a dynamic curbside management program.
-The guidebook will draw from current and emerging practice to define and describe policies, mechanisms, and data considerations for dynamically pricing, regulating, and permitting curbside activity.
-The guidebook will address current and emerging mobility solutions and technologies and will prepare transportation agencies to adapt to future challenges at the curb.
+The objective of this research was to develop a guide for state, regional, and local transportation agencies on developing and implementing a dynamic curbside management program.
+The guide draws from current and emerging practice to define and describe policies, mechanisms, and data considerations for dynamically pricing, regulating, and permitting curbside activity.
+The guide addresses current and emerging mobility solutions and technologies to prepare transportation agencies for future challenges at the curb.